Checklist for ISO/IEC 27018:2014 (PII), Code of practice for protection of secure information, (DOCX)

 Item No.: RCG060aWSEP

-Note: The purchase of the checklist comes with 4 hours of free consultation - see below.
+Note: The purchase of the checklist comes with 4 hours of free consultation regarding its use and application.

 The task of getting information security under control is daunting.
 The last thing an organization wants in its security management operation is to call in a Notified Body for certification and to find out that the organization is lacking the correct records or documents for the auditor to examine.
 If you do not read the standard correctly it could cause a security problem or could increase the cost to become certified.
 That is why we believe a checklist is important.